vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

     - If the data source comes from HDFS, users need to specify a CSV file that contains `src` and `dst` columns.
 Some algorithms also need to contain a `weight` column.

-    - If the data source comes from Nebula Graph, users need to specify the edge types that provide `src` and `dst` columns.
+    - If the data source comes from NebulaGraph, users need to specify the edge types that provide `src` and `dst` columns.
 Some algorithms also need to specify the properties of the edge types as `weight` columns.

 ## Node importance measurement